ajrcarey/pdfium-render/README.md

                 .or_else(|_| Pdfium::bind_to_system_library())?,
         );

-        // Open the PDF document...
+        // Load the document...

         let document = pdfium.load_pdf_from_file(path, password)?;

-        // ... set rendering options that will apply to all pages...
+        // ... set rendering options that will be applied to all pages...

         let render_config = PdfRenderConfig::new()
             .set_target_width(2000)